StaticGenie/StaticGenie/README.md

   - Theme (frozen)
   - Page (immutable, but not sharable between plugins)
 - Rename `model` to `globalmodel`.
-- deploy the website
+- Deploy the website
-- feedback from community
+- Feedback from community

 1.1.0 (Blog Support)

-- finish the blog plugin (currently a mess due to prototyping use cases) and refactor the required functionality out of the pages plugin
+- Finish the blog plugin (currently a mess due to prototyping use cases) and refactor the required functionality out of the pages plugin

 # Backlog